s3-seminar/s3-seminar.github.io/_seminars/thomas-oberlin.md

 ###### Biography

 Thomas Oberlin holds a Ph.D. in applied mathematics from the University of Grenoble.
-In 2014, he was a post-doctoral fellow in signal processing and medical imaging at Inria Rennes, before joining as an Assistant Professor INP Toulouse - ENSEEIHT and the IRIT Laboratory, at Université de Toulouse.
+In 2014, he was a postdoctoral fellow in signal processing and medical imaging at Inria Rennes, before joining as an Assistant Professor INP Toulouse - ENSEEIHT and the IRIT Laboratory, at Université de Toulouse.
 Since 2019, he is an Assistant/Associate Professor of Image Processing and Machine